statgen/colocus-ui-vue3/README.md

 ### Manhattan plot view

+### Help view
+The help page exists in source code as a markdown file, help.md.
+It is rendered into HTML by the marked library.
+The rendering is controlled by Vite, in the vite.config.mjs file.
+In it is a function, markdownPlugin, which is registered as a plugin in defineConfig.
+The function is called whenever the underlying markdown file is changed, or when Vite builds for production.

+The file HelpView.vue defines two columns, the left for a table contents, the right for the actual content.
+Clicking a link in the TOC causes the right side to scroll to the associated position in the document.

+Note that although the markdown file is referenced, it is the HTML file that is actually rendered.

+The TOC must be maintained manually.
+Its href values are determined by the render function in the vite config file.

+A Vue watch is set up to watch the v-sheet that contains the help content.
+When it is populated, the watcher sets up the event listeners for the links, and when it is being torn down, the event listeners are removed.
+This is necessary to prevent memory leaks, and to avoid navigation problems with the Vue router.

 ### Locuszoom view
 (This is interim info, covering only data loading and the compare(scatter) plot.
 Will update after adding LZ plot.)